arrayfire/arrayfire-py/docs/indexing.rst

 Indexing using af.Array
 ***************************

 In Python with arrayfire, you can also index arrays using other **af.Array** objects.
-Arrayfire flattens the input and treats the elements inside the array as column major indices to index the original Array as 1D Array.
+ArrayFire flattens the input and treats the elements inside the array as column major indices to index the original Array as 1D Array.

 .. code-block:: python